-As of September 30, 2013, based on the number of shares of our common stock then outstanding and assuming an initial public offering price of \$15.50 per share (the midpoint of the price range set forth on the cover page of this prospectus), upon the closing of this offering, and assuming (1) the conversion of our outstanding preferred stock into shares of our common stock, (2) no exercise of the underwriters' option to purchase additional shares of common stock and (3) no exercise of outstanding options or warrants, we would have had outstanding an aggregate of approximately 28,140,212 shares of common stock.
-Of these shares, all of the 4,838,710 shares of common stock to be sold in this offering, and any shares sold upon exercise of the underwriters' option to purchase additional shares, other than the shares purchased by our directors and officers in the directed share program, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act.
+As of September 30, 2013, based on the number of shares of our common stock then outstanding and an initial public offering price of \$21.00 per share, upon the closing of this offering, and assuming (1) the conversion of our outstanding preferred stock into shares of our common stock, (2) no exercise of the underwriters' option to purchase additional shares of common stock and (3) no exercise of outstanding options or warrants, we would have had outstanding an aggregate of approximately 29,061,871 shares of common stock.
+Of these shares, all of the 5,760,369 shares of common stock to be sold in this offering, and any shares sold upon exercise of the underwriters' option to purchase additional shares, other than the shares purchased by our directors and officers in the directed share program, will be freely tradable in the public market without restriction or further registration under the Securities Act of 1933, as amended, or the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 of the Securities Act.
 All remaining shares of common stock held by existing stockholders immediately prior to the completion of this offering will be "restricted securities" as such term is defined in Rule 144.
 These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701, which rules are summarized below.